 This feedback can be used to hone the process, as well as identify further training requirements for hiring managers.

 We hope this article has proved you with practical guidance when it comes to removing bias and running a fair recruitment process.
 If you would like help from our experienced recruitment team or have any questions about identifying the right candidates in such a saturated market, we would be happy to help.
-Contact a member of the Anne Corder team here.
+Please contact a member of the Anne Corder team.